+Journalists and bloggers may feel that they should have the right to say whatever they like.
+After all, Article 40.6.1.i of the Irish Constitution says that the State guarantees the right of citizens to express freely their convictions and opinions.
+But the right of freedom of expression in Ireland is not absolute.
 The Article goes on to say that, because of the importance of educating public opinion, the State will try to ensure that the organs of public opinion such as the radio and the press (it doesn’t mention television or the internet) keep their right to liberty of expression, but they shall not be used to undermine public order, morality or the authority of the State.

-But Article 10(2) subjects this freedom to such restrictions “as are necessary in a democratic society in the interests of national security, territorial integrity or public safety, for the prevention of disorder or crime, for the protection of health or morals, for the protection of the reputation or rights of others, for preventing the disclosure of information received in confidence or for maintaining the authority and impartiality of the judiciary”.
+The right of freedom of speech is also guaranteed by Article 10 (1) of the European Convention on Human Rights, which provides that: “Everyone has the right to freedom of expression.
+This right shall include freedom to hold opinions and to receive and impart information and ideas, without interference by public authority and regardless of frontiers.”
+But Article 10(2) subjects this freedom to such restrictions “as are necessary in a democratic society, in the interests of national security, territorial integrity or public safety, for the prevention of disorder or crime, for the protection of health or morals, for the protection of the reputation or rights of others, for preventing the disclosure of information received in confidence, or for maintaining the authority and impartiality of the judiciary”.

 Of course, the Irish Constitution does not only guarantee freedom to the media.
 It also guarantees to respect the personal rights of citizens.
 Article 40.3.2 of the Constitution says “the State shall, in particular, by its laws, protect as best it may from unjust attack (and, in the case of injustice done, vindicate) the life, person, good name and property rights of every citizen”.

-The law of defamation in Ireland is governed by the Constitution, common law and the Defamation Act 2009.
+The law of defamation in Ireland is governed by European law, the Constitution, common law and the Defamation Act 2009.
 That Act repeals the Defamation Act 1961, which was in force until the first day of 2010.
 The Defamation Act 2009 now governs all claims of defamation arising since the commencement of the new legislation.